 Cast iron cookware is a staple in many kitchens and glass top stoves are becoming a common fixture in new kitchens as well as kitchen renovations.
 If common sense were to prevail you would assume that the two materials should not be used together.
-In fact, some people say that it’s possible, while others say there are safety risks.
+In fact, some people say that it’s possible, while others say there are safety risks and cast iron should be used on a gas stove.
 So can you use cast iron on a glass top stove?

-You can use cast iron cookware on a glass stovetop.
-The cast iron should have a smooth base and should not be dragged, scraped, or dropped onto the cooktop.
-The best-cast iron cookware choice is enameled over seasoned for its smooth underside.
-To avoid thermal shock heat the stovetop and cast iron up simultaneously.
+Yes, you can use cast iron pans and cookware on a glass-top stove.
+The bottom of the pan should have a smooth base and flat bottoms enameled cast iron is best.
+Heavy cookware should not be dragged, scraped, or dropped onto the cooktop.
+To avoid thermal shock heat the electric range and cast iron up simultaneously.

-Read this blog post to learn more about how to safely use cast-iron pots and pans on your glass top stove!
+Read this blog post to learn more about how to safely use a cast-iron skillet and cast-iron pans on your glass top stove!

 Glass and Ceramic Top Stoves

-What is the difference between glass and ceramic top stoves?
-Ceramic-glass blend cooktops are 50%-95% crystalline and made of a glass-ceramic mix, not just all one or the other.
+A glass cooktop surface is a ceramic-glass blend cooktop that is 50%-95% crystalline and made of a glass-ceramic mix, not just all of one or the other.
 Although they may be called by different brand names, all flat-top cookstoves are made of a glass-ceramic blend rather than being all ceramic or all glass.
 The trademarked name for each brand is different and they may be called by various names as well!

 Cast Iron Cookware (Seasoned)